SametCirik/FolderToText/README.md

     ```bash
     java FolderToText
     ```

-5. A file chooser dialog will appear.
+After running the application using either method, a file chooser dialog will appear.
 Select the project folder you want to analyze, and the report will be displayed in a new window.

 ## Project Status and Future Roadmap